MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <details>

 <summary>When Stageview is invoked, the content opens in Collaborative Stageview but gets loaded in the main Teams window instead of a new window.
-How to open in a new window?</summary>
+How to open the content in a new window?</summary>

 Ensure that your `contentUrl` domain is accurately reflected in the manifest `validDomains` property.
 For more information, see [app manifest schema](../resources/schema/manifest-schema.md).